 Many people like to place these chairs in the living room, office, or bedroom of the house.
 Depending on the type of chair, you can also place them out back or by the pool.

 If you decide to go with a hanging bubble chair, keep in mind that it will need a strong place in the ceiling to mount to.
-Since it is likely to swing, don’t forget to leave some room for it to move without hitting anything else.
+Since it is likely to swing, don’t forget to also leave room for it to move without hitting anything else.
 Usually, three feet in any direction is enough space.

 It can be featured prominently in the center of the room, or placed in a corner as an accent to the rest of the room’s design.
 It’s very versatile in that way.
 If you decide to do a hanging chair, you will also need the proper tools.